AparnaR12/Automated-review-rating-system/README.md

-"# Automated Review Rating System"
+ Automated Review Rating System
-"This project is for analyzing reviews and generating automated ratings."
+This project is for analyzing reviews and generating automated ratings.